Reporting on violence

 - West Oakland community members

 Deborah Potter, executive director of NewsLab, worked with our BMSG team to apply the public health approach to crime and violence reporting to local TV news formats.
-Four pairs of crime stories were developed that illustrate, before and after, how to include a data-driven approach: To see how the original news story on Youth Homicide looked, [download real audio file] ; then watch the revised Youth Homicide story.
-You can also see the original Hate Crime story, and the revised Hate Crime story; the original Bomb Threat and revised Bomb Threat, and the original Drunk Driving story and our revision.
+Several pairs of crime stories were developed that illustrate, before and after, how to include a data-driven approach: See how the original news story on youth violence looked, then watch the revised youth violence story.
+You can also see the original hate crime story and the revised hate crime story; and the original bomb threat and revised bomb threat.
 Recognizing the necessity of journalism students to learn about incorporating a data-driven approach to reporting violence, the team also developed An Instructor's Guide for Reporting on Violence.